 In-classroom internet research allows teachers the added benefit of teaching students how to effectively search for reliable content rather than using content they find that is not aimed at the appropriate level.
 How many times have you seen student work with paragraphs of copy/pasted content that they don’t actually understand (usually because they accessed a university website!)

 4. Technology offers new learning techniques.

-Research suggests that through games, puzzles or other challenging tasks, app learning stimulates the brain cells to actively metabolize the input unleashing a new perspective.
+Research into learning theories suggests that games and puzzles, that many apps use, can stimulate brain activity.
 This may offer pupils who have ‘hit a wall’ within a certain area of learning a chance to tackle that challenge from a new direction.

 5. Apps can enable teachers to decrease their paperwork.

 It’s a relief to get all the mundane tasks done with a few taps along with cutting down the time spent on data collection.
 As you engage more students through classroom apps and by using EdTech in teaching and learning, the more data you will collect.
 Thus you will be able to achieve a better work-life balance.